ivandariojr/NeuralGaits/README.md

 ## Setting up the Simulation Environment
 ### RaiSim
 As the RaiSim environment is used for the robot simulation, the first step is to get a license key [here](https://raisim.com/sections/License.html) (free for academic use).
-Next, follow the [installation instructions](https://raisim.com/sections/Installation.html), making sure to build with examples (include the cmake argument -DRAISIM_EXAMPLE=ON).
+Next, follow the [installation instructions](https://raisim.com/sections/Installation.html), making sure to build with examples (include the cmake argument -DRAISIM_EXAMPLE=ON) and setting -DCMAKE_INSTALL_PREFIX=$LOCAL_INSTALL, replacing $LOCAL_INSTALL with the directory you would like to install to.
 Additionally, the RaiSim Ogre (an Ogre based visualizer) is used to see the robot simulation, found [here](https://github.com/raisimTech/raisimOgre).

 Once installed, check to make sure the included examples run properly.
-Then, in the folder where raisimOgre was cloned, delete the examples folder, and add a symlink to the NeuralGaits/Sim/raisim folder:
+To do this, cd to the ```raisimOgre/build/examples``` directory and try executing one of the examples (make sure to put your activation key in the right place).
+Then, in the folder where raisimOgre was cloned (the src folder), delete the examples folder, and add a symlink to the NeuralGaits/Sim/raisim folder:
 ```ln -s ${REPO_DIR}/NeuralGaits/Sim/raisim examples```
 Then, go to the raisimOgre/build/exmaples folder, and re-make.
 After this step, there should be an executable titled ''amber''.
 ### amber3m-cpp